altruios/namshubettulpa/public/namshubettulpa/chapters/the-plan.md

 'Is he dead?'
 *Felix gasped*
 'Alright, here comes the cavalry, ass-hat'
-~Kent left the syringe in the crook of the sidewalk and street~ 'If I arrested her...'
+~Kent dropped the syringe in the crook of the sidewalk and street~ 'If I arrested her...'
 'No one would believe me, and she would make them not believe me' *He picked up a small two by four*